 Built to last

 The main body of the camera is made from 15mm thick solid oak with the sides joined neatly using double rabbet joints.
 The front face sits in a recess in the oak body and is made from a 4mm thick wood effect vinyl tile – durable and scratch resistant.
 The shutter panels and pinhole board are made from 3mm high impact polystyrene.
 The shutter pulls and locking beam fasteners are stainless steel.
-The wood finish is a hand rubbed teak oil finish to seal/waterproof the wood and accentuate the appearance of the grain.
+The wood finish is a satin varnish.
 The film holders (standard 4×5″ film double dark-slide holders) are held securely to the camera by a simple yet efficient profiled oak locking beam which applies pressure to the film holder via 2 knurled stainless steel thumb-wheels.
 (The operation of the back is illustrated in the video below).

 The ‘Rise’ pinholes